GoogleChrome/ip-protection/Masked-Domain-List.md

 fewjuice.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 fewkittens.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 finalizeforce.com                                | Admiral                                                        | Not Impacted By Script Blocking
+financefear.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 finestpiece.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 finitecube.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 firecatfilms.com                                 | Admiral                                                        | Not Impacted By Script Blocking